Computer-assisted construction of $SU(2)$-invariant negative Einstein metrics: Computer-assisted construction

 The Einstein equation is then given by

 We obtain from it the iterative formula

 where

 We will estimate the radius of convergence of each formal power series using the root test.
 More specifically, given a (vector-valued) series $\sum_k c_k t^k$, the radius of convergence $r$ is given by $r^{-1} = \limsup_{k\to\infty} \norm{c_k}^{1/k}$.
-We estimate this quantity by taking the maximum of the 10 final terms of the lim sup.
-Each power series is then evaluated at half of the radius of convergence, at which point another formal power series solution is computed.
-This procedure is repeated until the final time $t_f$ is reached, at which point we obtain a heuristic approximate solution $\tilde\eta(t)$ for $t\in [0, t_f]$.
+We estimate this quantity by taking the maximum of the 10 ``final terms'' of the lim sup.
+More specifically, given a formal power series computed up to $N$ terms, we approximate its radius of convergence by

+Each power series is then evaluated at $\hat r/2$ past its centre, at which point another formal power series solution is computed.
+This procedure is repeated until the final time $t_f$ is reached, resulting in a heuristic approximate solution $\tilde\eta(t)$ for $t\in [0, t_f]$.